bazelbuild/rules_apple/doc/tutorials/ios-app.md

 bazel run //ios-app:xcodeproj
 ```

-You should be able to open the generated `"ios-app.xcodeproj` and do all the usual
+You should be able to open the generated `ios-app.xcodeproj` (e.g. `xed ios-app.xcodeproj`) and do all the usual
 operations of building and testing in Xcode.

 ### Build the app for a device